Electrocuted At Work: Do I Have A Lawsuit?

 If the employee suffers a non-fatal injury caused by electricity, then he or she will have a case against his or her employer for Worker’s Compensation benefits to cover medical bills and lost wages.

-Worker’s Compensation benefits when an independent contractor is electrocuted at work
+Can I file a lawsuit for Worker’s Compensation benefits if I am an independent contractor who is electrocuted at work?

 Wrongful death lawsuit